Chemosphere

 The Chemosphere is a modernist house at 7776 Torreyson Drive in Los Angeles, California, designed by John Lautner in 1960.
 The building, which the Encyclopædia Britannica once called "the most modern home built in the world", is admired both for the ingenuity of its solution to the problem of the site and for its unique octagonal design.

 Design

 The building stands on the San Fernando Valley side of the Hollywood Hills, just off Mulholland Drive.
 It is a one-story octagon with around 2200 sqft of living space.
 Most distinctively, the house is perched atop a 5 ft concrete column nearly 30 ft high.
-This innovative design was Lautner's solution to a site that, with a slope of 45 degrees, was thought to be practically unbuildable.
+This design was Lautner's solution to a site that, with a slope of 45 degrees, was thought to be practically unbuildable.
 Because of a concrete pedestal, almost 20 ft in diameter, buried under the earth and supporting the column, the house has survived earthquakes and heavy rains.
 The house is reached by a funicular.

 Chemosphere is bisected by a central exposed brick wall with a fireplace, abutted by subdued seating, in the middle.
 The original decoration was provided by John H. Smith, the first African American admitted to the National Society of Interior Designers.